Photo by Matt Palmer on Unsplash.

 Meike Krakau

 Meike Krakau is a doctoral candidate and a research assistant at the Chair of Public International Law and Public Law at the Ludwig-Maximilians University (Munich).
 Her research interests include international environmental law with a special focus on climate change litigation, human rights law and international adjudication.
-She is a Managing Editor of Völkerrechtsblog.
+She is a Co-Editor-in-Chief at Völkerrechtsblog.

 View profile